Professional practice

 Amy specialises in public international law (which she taught at Cambridge University).
 Her practice also has a particular emphasis on human rights and arbitration.

 She has extensive advocacy experience, before the English Courts and in international forums.
-She has been instructed and appeared before the International Court of Justice in multiple cases (including representing the Republic of Cyprus, Japan, Bolivia, Russia,* Kenya and the Maldives) and is currently instructed in relation to other proceedings before the Court.
-In UNCLOS proceedings, she has acted on various inter-state matters, including recently as counsel for the United Kingdom in the climate change advisory proceedings.
+She has been instructed and appeared before the International Court of Justice in multiple cases (including representing the Republic of Cyprus, Japan, Bolivia, Kenya, the Maldives and Belize (the latter in the climate change proceedings)) and is currently instructed in relation to other proceedings before the Court.
+In UNCLOS proceedings, she has acted on various inter-state matters, including recently as counsel for the United Kingdom.
 Before the European Court of Human Rights, she is instructed on a range of issues, appearing recently in Duarte Agostinho v Portugal and Others.

 Amy is recommended in the Legal Directories as a leading junior for public international law (Chambers and Partners and Legal 500), international human rights law (Chambers and Partners) and administrative law and human rights (Legal 500).
 In recent entries she is described as “undoubtedly one of the top senior juniors, who is really almost a silk – viz the exceptional standard of her advocacy and strength of her analytical mind”; “She is crystal clear in everything she says and writes.
-In 2023, she was nominated as international law junior of the year.
+In 2023 and 2024, she was nominated as international law junior of the year.
+She is listed as a “starred individual” in Chambers and Partners 2025.

 Amy is on the A Panel of Junior Counsel to the Crown (the Attorney General’s Public International Law Panel).
-She is a member of the BIICL PIL Advisory Panel and project member of the European Legal Institute project on Climate Justice, and was previously a Board Member of the YPILG and Assistant Editor of the European Human Rights Reports.
+She is a member of the BIICL PIL Advisory Panel, a mentor for the ASIL Women in International Law Program, project member of the European Legal Institute project on Climate Justice, and was previously a Board Member of the YPILG as well as Assistant Editor of the European Human Rights Reports.

 She is co-author of the fourth edition of Law of the Sea (Churchill, Lowe and Sander: 2022), and contributing author to The Cambridge Companion to the International Court of Justice (ed.
 Parlett and Esposito: 2023).
 Amy recently co-authored two articles (with Sean Aughey) entitled ‘Intervention before the ICJ: A practical guide’ (2022) and ‘Deep Seabed Mining: The Critical Juncture that we should all be talking about’ (2023).
 Other notable publications include a contribution in the Max Planck Encyclopedia of International Law (2022), a paper in AJIL Unbound (2019) on professional conduct before the ICJ and a chapter on arbitration in ‘International Employment Disputes’ (Sweet and Maxwell, 2019).